FischbachLab/nf-Sanger/README.md

 ## This is a Sanger assembly & annotation pipeline for the Nextflow framework.

-#### 1. Only 4 fixed primers which are used in pipelines are "27F", "789F", "907R", "1492R"
+#### 1. Only 4 fixed primers which are allowed in the pipeline are "27F", "789F", "907R", "1492R"
-#### 2. Sample names are detected automatically. ( only dash sign (-)is allowed in the assigned sample names)
+#### 2. Sample names are detected automatically.
+(Only dash sign (-) is allowed in the assigned sample names)
 #### 3. Three required parameters are assigned group name, order name by QuintaraBio and order id by QuintaraBio

 ```{bash}